SimonHaas/audible-toolbox/README.md

 A collection of scripts packaged as a docker image to help you convert and backup your audible books.

+linux/arm64 image does not work yet, use `--platform linux/amd64` on apple silicon.

 ## usage

 place aax file in audiobook-folder